-ANTH 454 Anthropology of Travel and Tourism (3) Review of recent anthropological contributions to the study of tourism and tourism development.
+ANTH 454 Anthropology of Travel and Tourism (3) Also offered as ANTH 654.
+Not open to students who have completed ANTH 468U.
+Credit will be granted for only one of the following: ANTH 454 or ANTH 654.
+Formerly ANTH 468U.
+Review of recent anthropological contributions to the study of tourism and tourism development.
 Topics include the political economy of tourism, gender in tourism, the built environment, ecotourism, and sustainable tourism development.